Table of Contents

 Image by Grigory Heaton via Flickr.

-The Central American Flame-Colored Tanager is a medium-sized songbird.
+The Central American Flame-Colored Tanager, formerly known as the Striped-Back Tanager, is a medium-sized songbird.
 Males are adorned with a red-orange hue, and females have a subdued yellowish-orange hue.
 Both sexes have heavily streaked upper parts and two bold white wing-bars on darkly colored wings.
-They live in the lush, green treetops of mountainous forests ranging from southern Mexico to Panama.

 9. Scarlet Macaw (Bright & Colorful Parrot)